HL7/davinci-crd/input/pagecontent/hooks.md

 ```

 ###### Request form completion
 This response type can be used to present a `Card` that indicates that there are forms that need to be completed.
-These might be forms that must be submitted for prior authorization, attachments for claims submission, documentation that must be completed and retained as proof that clinical need protocols have been followed, or that must otherwise be retained and available for future audits.
+These might contain documentation that must be submitted for prior authorization, attachments for claims submission, documentation that must be completed and retained as proof that clinical need protocols have been followed, or that must otherwise be retained and available for future audits.
 While forms can also be expressed as static or active PDFs referenced by [External References](#external-reference), or within a [SMART Application](#launch-smart-application) this response type provides the form definition as a FHIR Questionnaire and creates a Task within the EMR allowing the completion of the form to be appropriately scheduled and/or delegated.
 Alternatively, the Practitioner could choose to execute the task and fill out the form immediately if that makes more sense from a clinical workflow perspective.

 This suggestion will always include a "create" action for the Task.
 The Task will point to the questionnaire to be completed using a `Task.input` element with a `Task.input.type.text` of "questionnaire" and the canonical URL for the questionnaire in `Task.input.valueCanonical`.
 Additional `Task.input` elements will provide information about how the completed questionnaire is to be submitted to the payer with a service endpoint if required.
 The `Task.code` will always include the CRD-specific `complete-questionnaire` code.
 The reason for completion will be conveyed in `Task.reasonCode`.
 The Questionnaire might also be included with a separate conditional "create" action or it might be excluded with the presumption it will already be available or retrievable by the client via its canonical URL, either from the original source or from a local registry.